-For a mid-drive eBike, the motor is positioned directly in between the pedals at the bike’s bottom bracket.
+For a mid-drive eBike, picture here, the motor is positioned directly in between the pedals at the bike’s bottom bracket.
 This ensures a low and central center of gravity, providing load balancing and creating the feeling of riding a traditional bike.
 Riders don’t feel the additional weight of the motor because of where it is positioned, giving a mid-drive eBike solid directional and tracking stability.

 A difference riders can’t see, but will experience on a long ride – especially on hills – is that a bike with a mid-drive motor works synergistically with the bike’s gears for higher efficiency, which translates into longer riding range per charge.
 Like a car’s engine, electric motors like to spin fast not slow.
 When the rider shifts gears to pedal at a natural bike-riding cadence (typically 50-100 rpm), the motor in between the pedals is churning at an efficient rpm as well.
 For these reasons, Bosch uses only mid-drive motors.
 Learn more here.

 With a hub-drive eBike, the motor drives the wheel, which can spin very slow on a steep hill.
 When a motor is spinning slow and the rider is requesting lots of help from the hub motor, it can sometimes overheat, leading to a temporary shut-off (best-case), or permanent damage to the magnets inside (worst-case).

 Flat tires – a periodic occurrence when riding as often and far as eBikers do - is a quick fix with a mid-drive just like it would be with a regular bike; the wheels can be taken off without affecting the motor.
 With a hub motor, the motor is actually on the wheel itself, so even a minor hiccup like a flat tire can turn into a lengthy procedure and is not ideal for riders inexperienced with in-depth eBike maintenance.
-Fixing a bent or broken rim on a hub-drive eBike can be even more problematic and expensive, requiring detaching motor from rim and re-spoking.
+Fixing a bent or broken rim on a hub-drive eBike can be even more problematic and expensive, which requires detaching the motor from the rim and re-spoking.